UMM-CSci-4453-S19/lab-7-decaf/README.md

 # Asynchronous node
 There are at least 3 ways to deal with the asynchronous issues arising from the intersection of node and mariaDB.
 ##Approach One:  Coordinate using a data structure
-Consider the fragment below which should look very similar to `show-databases.js` from the lat lab:
+Consider the fragment below which should look very similar to `show-databases.js` from the last lab:
 ```{js}
 ... stuff left out ...
 var connection = mysql.createConnection(credentials);